aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.drawing/ipixelsmap/alphavalues/_index.md

 ---
 title: IPixelsMap.AlphaValues
 second_title: Aspose.SVG for .NET API Reference
-description: IPixelsMap property.
+description: IPixelsMap AlphaValues property.
 Gets the alpha values of the pixels if applicable.
 If the pixel map does not support an alpha channel this should return an empty array
 type: docs
 weight: 10
 url: /net/aspose.svg.drawing/ipixelsmap/alphavalues/